 Fueled by growing interest and increasing clean energy investments, there’s an unprecedented opportunity for energy and utility companies today.
 This opportunity comes with urgency, or a need to swiftly take steps to confirm that strategy, capabilities, technology and people are teed up and moving in the right direction toward achieving the promise of tomorrow.
 In the simplest of terms, what’s next for industry can be boiled down to these three actions:

 Moving the industry forward will take the right capabilities, technologies, business configurations and culture.
-We’ll help leaders prepare for what’s next by exploring these topics and other key focus areas for energy and utilities:
+Prepare for what’s next by exploring these topics and other key focus areas for energy and utilities:

 Emerging technologies and cloud-based solutions will play a crucial role in the energy transition, helping to usher it in at a lower cost and faster pace.
 We’ll examine how companies can accelerate progress, engage with customers in new ways and enable a quicker, more predictable evolution of our industry.

 Energy, Utilities and Resources Consulting Leader, PwC US

 Energy, Utilities and Resources Trust Leader, PwC US

 Principal, Strategy& US